Cheung Chuk Shan College: Facilities

 Different amenities can be found within the eight-storey building of the School.
 There are 26 classrooms, 4 science laboratories, a multimedia learning centre, a computer room, a geography room, a music room, an art room, a home economics room, a needlework room, a library, an assembly hall, an outdoor playground, a gymnasium with a bouldering wall and 2 teaching rooms.
 The assembly hall, all classrooms and special rooms are air-conditioned.

-Incorporated Management Committee

-Headed by Mr. Chan Kam Toi, the Incorporated Management Committee (IMC) comprises 15 members and is responsible for setting the general direction of development for the School and monitoring its operation.